 Potato Borek Filling

-We do love this simple borek with potato filling but you can always make your own twist.
+We do love this borek with a simple potato filling but you can always make your own twist.

 If you are a cheese lover, you might want to make a potato and cheese borek recipe.
 So add some cheese in this filling mixture.
 We recommend crumbled feta cheese (Turkish white cheese), grated Turkish kasar cheese (similar to mozzarella) or cheddar cheese.